jakeread/tinynets/circuit/atsams70n-switch/README.md

 This board is for switching UART signals in tinynet.
 I wanted to keep some track of what I was doing, while I was doing it.
 So here it is.

 Originally, I had developed a switch on the XMEGA platform.
-I wanted to get into something a bit heavier duty, as I thought a really neat trick would be to out-perform switched ethernet, outright.
+I wanted to get into something a bit heavier duty, as I thought a really neat trick would be to out-perform switched ethernet, outright (for embedded systems, not for datacenters).
 I think that in ARM chips there was enough speed to do this.
 As max.
 UART bitrate is a function, I went straight to the 300MHz ATSAMx70 chips (M7 cores).
 Now, being more prudent I would do some tests with these chips first, but I'm not going to.
 This is foolish, I know that.
+Max UART on the ATSAMS70 is clk/16, so 18.75Mbps.
+It's not huge, but it's fast enough for realtime small messages on small systems.
+In any case, I think the question is about system architecture more than it is about outright performance at this point.

 I also think that, for pure switching, an FPGA or PSOC would be a better answer.
 It probably is.
 I also want my network switches to double-duty as motor controllers, sensor interfaces, etc - do general embedded-stuff.
 In another world, where infinite time exists, I would put FPGAs on board with a processor.
 With the FPGA comes a chance to invent a whole new PHY - w/ 'co-clocking' and auto-maxing bitrates, which is something I am still really interested in implementing, but there are also machines to build.
 I leave that experiment for another bench.